MuffinTrap/graffathon25/plan.md

 background change from light gray to black

-pixel cat face apper in middle of stars with funny noise
+pixel cat face apper in middle of stars with funny noise Toy Piano?

 text FCCCF appear with a bright bell jingle/chord